-Failure by the City to comply with the CDA is not an event of default under the 2024 Bonds, the Trust Agreement or the Cooperation Agreement.
-The sole remedy for a default under the CDA is to bring an action for specific performance of the City's covenants thereunder, and no assurance can be provided as to the outcome of any such proceeding.
+The City has undertaken in the Bond Ordinance to assist the purchasers of the Bonds in complying with the provisions of Rule 15c2-12 (the "Rule"), promulgated by the Securities and Exchange Commission (the "SEC") and as in effect on the date hereof, by providing annual financial information, operating data and certain event notices required by the Rule.
+The form of undertaking is set forth in Appendix C. Failure by the City to comply with its continuing disclosure undertaking is not an event of default under the Bonds or the Bond Ordinance.
+The sole remedy for a breach of the City's obligations is to bring an action for specific performance of the City's covenants thereunder, and no assurance can be provided as to the outcome of any such proceeding.